HDMI

 Resolution Refresh Rate Color Bit Depth Chroma Sampling DSC Enabled

-Uncompressed Bandwidth:
+Uncompressed HDMI Bandwidth:

 N/A (Select all options)